Byzantine medicine: Hospitals

 The Byzantine Empire was one of the first empires to have flourishing medical establishments.
 Prior to that, the united Roman Empire had hospitals specifically for soldiers and slaves.
 However, none of these establishments were for the public.
-The hospitals in Byzantium were originally started by the church to act as a place for the poor to have access to basic amenities.
+The hospitals in Byzantium were originally started by the church to act as a place for the poor and homeless to have access to basic amenities.
+Philanthropy provided the initial impulse to create hospices (xenons) and to expand these institutions into specialized medical centers (iatreons or nosokomeions).
 Hospitals were usually separated between men and women.
-Although the remains of these hospitals have not been discovered by archaeologists, recordings of hospitals from the Byzantine Empire describe large buildings that had the core feature of an open hearth.
+Although the remains of these hospitals have not been identified by archaeologists, recordings of hospitals from the Byzantine Empire describe large buildings that had the core feature of an open hearth.
 The establishments of the Byzantine Empire resembled the beginning of what we now know as modern hospitals.

 The first hospital was erected by Leontius of Antioch between the years 344 to 358 and was a place for strangers and migrants to find refuge.
 Around the same time, a deacon named Marathonius was in charge of hospitals and monasteries in Constantinople.
 His main objective was to improve urban aesthetics, illustrating hospitals as a major part of Byzantine cities.
 These early hospitals were designed for the poor.
 In fact, most hospitals throughout the Byzantine Empire were almost exclusively utilized by the poor.
 This may be due to descriptions of hospitals similar to "Gregory Nazianzen who called the hospital a stairway to heaven, implying that it aimed only to ease death for the chronically or terminally ill rather than promote recovery".

 There is a debate between scholars as to why these institutions were started by the church.
 Whatever the case for these hospitals, they began to diffuse across the empire.
-Soon after, St. Basil of Caesarea developed a place for the sick in which provided refuge for the sick and homeless.
+Soon after, St. Basil of Caesarea developed a place, later called Basileias, which provided refuge for the sick and homeless.